Drew is an online novelist with three e-published works. A bibliophile and a voracious reader. A writer who loves to muse about life.

 Webnovel's business model follows a chapter-by-chapter pay-to-read template.
 Heard of Kindle Vella?
 Yes, almost like that, but Webnovel came first.

 Webnovel is one of the fastest-rising pay-to-read online literature platforms in the world.
 It is technically the English arm of China's largest web novel company, China Literature (Qidian).
-It started with Chinese novel translations but soon expanded towards English original novels, and later, comics.
+It started with Chinese novel translations, but it soon expanded towards English original novels, and later comics.

 And contrary to what might others say about them, Webnovel.com is a legitimate company owned by Cloudary, which is owned by Tencent, a massive conglomerate that owns stakes in companies such as Riot Games, Ubisoft, Activision Blizzard, Epic Games, Bluehole, and more.